sptyogesh/TrackVisionAI/README.md

 3. **Setup the Environment**:

-   -Download the YOLO model weights (best.pt) and place them in the models/ directory.
+- Download the YOLO model weights (best.pt) and place them in the models/ directory.
-   -Ensure that your video files are placed in the uploads/ directory.
+- Ensure that your video files are placed in the uploads/ directory.

 4. **Run the Application**: